Denny Way Paving Project

 1. Planning (2022-2023): We collected data and reviewed plans.

-3. Construction (2025): We will construct the project and keep the community informed on the latest construction updates, schedule, and expected impacts.
+3. Construction (2025): We are now constructing the project and will keep the community informed on the latest construction updates, schedule, and expected impacts.

 Learn More

 As a high-traffic, active area with a variety of local businesses, residential buildings, frequent bus routes, large truck deliveries, and people walking, biking, and driving, we are committed to working with project neighbors to best coordinate construction timing and impacts as paving involves heavy construction.
-We are reaching out to people in the neighborhood in the coming months and we are always interested in meeting with community and neighborhood groups that want to learn more about the project and make their voices heard as we prepare for construction in the meantime.
+We are continuing to reach out to people in the neighborhood and are always interested in meeting with community and neighborhood groups that want to learn more about the project and make their voices heard as we prepare for construction in the meantime.
 You can request a briefing by emailing, DennyWay@Seattle.gov.

 Funding